Dena Standley | October 19, 2022

 Debt can happen to anyone.
-Most of the time, consumers get into debt unknowingly and for reasons beyond their control—lay-offs, insufficient medical insurance, or having relatives with expensive care.
+In fact, 1 out of 10 adults owe medical debt in the US.
+Most of the time, this happens to people unknowingly and for reasons beyond their control—lay-offs, insufficient medical insurance, or having relatives with expensive care.

 As the phone calls begin, they are merely embarrassing, and as they persist in calling, the debt collectors become outright frightening and threatening.
 USCB America may call you because you owe an unpaid debt.
 Meaning an account is open on your credit report for collections.